-Up to this point, the first-line treatment for HE/SREAT has been steroids because most, although not all, HE/SREAT patients respond to steroid treatment.
+Up to this point, the first-line treatment for HE has been high dose steroids because most, although not all, HE patients respond to steroid treatment.

-For severely affected patients who have been hospitalized due to the severity of their condition, treatment is often initiated with a course of high dose IV Methylprednisolone
+For severely affected patients who have been hospitalized due to the intensity of their symptoms, treatment often begins with a course of high dose intravenous Methylprednisolone

 Other treatments include azathioprine, cyclophosphamide, chloroquine, methotrexate, periodic intravenous immunoglobulin (IVIG), and plasma exchange.
 The optimal treatment is not yet clear,